 Mimecast’s backup and recovery products deliver simplified solutions to your data backup strategies.
 Featuring comprehensive email backup and recovery with fast search and granular control over retention and archiving, Mimecast Sync & Recover established a layered defense against all email, contact, and calendar data loss.

 This includes both malicious cyberattacks and inadvertent or accidental data losses, all packaged into a unified solution that is highly scalable.
-In addition, integrated compliance management and simplified remediation and problem-solving to identify and avoid future issues ensure your backup systems are always reliable.
+This also includes, integrated compliance management and simplified remediation and problem-solving to identify and avoid future issues, ensuring your backup systems are always reliable.